 #1 Breastfeeding isn’t as easy as you think

 Nursing may be tough at first, but you’ll get the hang of it.
 For now, focus on getting the baby to latch on correctly – chin up, lips out, and jaw moving in a rhythmic motion as they suck and swallow.
 Although you may experience some tingling for the first week or two, the nursing session shouldn’t hurt — otherwise, it’s a sign that your baby may not be latched on properly.
 You may also want to consider getting a lactation consultant to show you the different ways of latching and offer you advice on nipple care.

 If you’re going to feed regularly, nursing supplies such as nursing pads to catch leaks, and a breast pump to relieve engorgement and stimulate milk flow, will make your nursing experience a lot more manageable.
 For days when you need to bottle nurse, make sure to find a nursing bottle that’s suitable for babies who also breastfeed so it still feels like the real deal.
-Peristaltic nipples also help to create an authentic breastfeeding experience by facilitating the natural tongue movement of the baby – a must-have for new mums.
+Peristaltic teats also help to create an authentic breastfeeding experience by facilitating the natural tongue movement of the baby – a must-have for new mums.

 #2 Sleep when your baby sleeps